plasne/experiment-catalog/README.md

 curl -i -X POST -H "Content-Type: application/json" -d '{ "project": "project-01", "experiment": "experiment-000", "set": "both", "containers": ["test"], "queue": "pelasne-inference", "iterations": 3 }' http://localhost:6030/api/evaluations
 ```

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

 ## TODO

 - Add StyleCop